101 Things to do in Thailand from my Bucket List

 73. Eat Som Tam

 Som Tam is one of the most commonly available and largely loved dish in Thailand.
-It is a salad made out of grated raw green papaya, mixed with carrot and tomatoes, dried shrimp, peanuts, chili flakes, and fish sauce.
+It is a salad made out of grated raw green papaya, mixed with carrot and tomatoes.
+For seasoning they add dried shrimp, peanuts, chili flakes, and fish sauce.
 It is available in almost every local restaurant.

 74. Visit the Buddhist Hell, Wang Saen Suk